-This very simple little preparation is an example of a Japanese Sunomono, or ‘vinegared’ dish.
+This Japanese Cucumber Salad is an example of a ‘Sunomono’, or Japanese ‘vinegared’ preparation.
+It is as elegant as it is easy to prepare.
 There are all sorts of variations on the general theme but this is about as basic as it gets.
-You can, if you like, simply use plain rice vinegar for the dressing but, today, we will be using a prepared nihaizu seasoned vinegar preparation…
+You can, if you like, simply use plain rice vinegar for the dressing but, here, we will be using a pre-made Japanese Nihaizu Seasoned Vinegar.

-- 1 cup Cucumber slices, all about 2-3 mm thick (see note below);
+- 1 cup Cucumber slices all about 2-3 mm thick;

 - ½ tsp.
 Salt;